• Skip to primary navigation

 What about having it with some pancakes?

-How to sterilize the jars and the lids?
+How do you sterilize the jars and the lids?

 Sterilizing the jars: